cornellsh/signal-ai/docs/signal_assistant_core.md

     *   Any cryptographic key material (plaintext or encrypted).
     *   Any other Personally Identifiable Information (PII) not explicitly allowed.
     *   Direct links or correlations between `internal_user_id` and Signal User Identifiers.
+    *   Any hashed, encrypted, or otherwise encoded representation of plaintext user content or Signal User Identifiers that is intended to act as a stable per-message or per-user fingerprint beyond the already allowed `internal_user_id`.